spack/pypi-to-spack-package/README.md

 ## Usage

-There are two inputs in this project:
+There are two inputs in this tool:

 1. [`spack_requirements.txt`](spack_requirements.txt): a set of requirements we want to generate `package.py` files for.
-This project will generate at least one matching version for each requirement listed in this file.
+This tool will generate at least one matching version for each requirement listed in this file.
 2. `data.db`: a SQLite database containing most PyPI entries.
 The database is downloaded automatically from the GitHub releases page when running the script for the first time.